-If you have found yourself in such a situation, then it might be time to consider enforcing your divorce judgement through legal action.
+If you have found yourself in such a situation, then it might be time to consider enforcing your divorce judgment through legal action.
 But where do you begin?

 Steps to Follow When Enforcing a Divorce Decree

-The enforcement of your divorce judgement will likely include five steps:
+The enforcement of your divorce judgment will likely include five steps:

 - Return to or contact the courthouse that finalized your divorce decree to explain the situation to the judge’s law clerk.

 - Collect the necessary paperwork to file a motion for enforcement.
 You might be instructed to fill them out online, depending on your county’s guidelines.

 - Fill out the motion for enforcement and file it with the appropriate case or docket number.